Homology of spaces of curves on blowups: Introduction

 We stratify $E_{d,n}$, using a poset $\Hilb(C)^{Q_r}$ whose elements are collections of divisors $D_{\ell_1}, \dots, D_{\ell_r}, D_0 \in \Hilb(C)$, with $D_0 \subseteq D_{\ell_i}$ for all $i$.
 Given such an element, we can consider the space of sections $s \in \Gamma(L \otimes V)$ satisfying the incidence conditions $s(D_i) \subseteq \ell_i$ and $s(D_0) \subseteq 0$.
 As $D_{\ell_i}, D_0$ vary, the subspaces of sections satisfying these incidence conditions form a vector bundle over an appropriate configuration space (at least if $d \gg 0$).

 We use this stratification to produce a bar complex that resolves the ``discriminant locus'' $\Delta_{d,n}$ in the sense that it comes with a map to $\Delta_{d,n}$ that induces isomorphisms on homology in a range of degrees (governed again by how large $d$ is compared to $n$).
-This resolution produces a spectral sequence whose terms are the compactly supported cohomology of vector bundles over configuration space, which converges to the compactly supported cohomology of $\Delta_{d,n}$.
+This resolution produces a spectral sequence that converges to the compactly supported cohomology of $\Delta_{d,n}$ and whose terms are the compactly supported cohomology of vector bundles over configuration space.

 We then perform an analogous construction for a `semi-topological' version of $\Alg_{d,n}(C,X)$.
-Specifically, we introduce a moduli space $\cM_{d,n}$ which is intermediate between the space of holomorphic and continuous maps.
+Specifically, we introduce a moduli space $\cM_{d,n}$, which is intermediate between the space of holomorphic and continuous maps.
 The points of $\cM_{d,n}$ parameterize isomorphism classes of the following data: \begin{itemize} \item a degree $d$ holomorphic line bundle $L$ on $C$ \item a collection of disjoint divisors $D_i \in \Sym^{n_i}(C), i = 1, \dots, r$ \item a \textbf{continuous} section $s \in \Gamma_{\rm top}(C, L \otimes V)$ \end{itemize} such that if $p \in C$ is a multiplicity $k$ point of $D_i$, the section $s$ intersects $\ell_i$ holomorphically to order exactly $k$ in the following sense: \begin{itemize} \item the section $\overline s \in \Gamma(L \otimes V/\ell_i)$ takes the form $s = az^k + o(|z|^k)$, where $z$ is a holomorphic local coordinate of $L$ at $p$ and $a \in V/\ell_i - 0$. \end{itemize} Taking a similar approach to the homology of $\cM_{d,n}$, we show that $\Alg_{d,n}(C,X) \to \cM_{d,n}$ induces an isomorphism on homology in a range of degrees (depending on $d,n$).
 Then we show that $\cM_{d,n}$ is weakly homotopy equivalent to $\Top^+_{d,n}(C,X)$, in order to establish Theorem \ref{thm:blowupThm}.